How your heart works

 carries away unwanted carbon dioxide and waste products.

-Play our interactive game, Know Your Heart, to help you
+Play our interactive game, Know Your Heart, to understand it

-understand it better.
-Or read more detailed information
+better.
+Or read more detailed information on the

-on the structure of the heart and how blood travels around
+structure of the heart and how blood travels around your body

 The structure of the human heart